 This is not to say harsh and outdated methods don’t work, because they do.
 But everyone and everything responds to kindness.
 Who likes to be yelled at?
 Who likes to feel pain?
 Who likes to be scared?
 We don’t.
 Dogs don’t either.

 In training and in life with dogs, harmony with another species is our goal.
 So besides a positive approach, another major component to Percy’s training is Enrichment.
 Adding Enrichment to compliment your dog’s training plan helps to improve his overall responsiveness and success with training, his overall quality of life and your relationship and communication.

 I’m also committed not only to keeping current with our evolving industry, but also to the respectability of the profession; therefore, I’m a longstanding active member in both the Association of Professional Dog Trainers and Pet Professional Guild.
 And I regularly publish professional articles (Click here to read Rachel’s articles) in our industry’s top training publications and have spoken at professional conferences.

 - Investing time and commitment into improving communication between you and your dog so both of you have your needs met

 - Educated and experienced in contemporary canine science and ethology

 - Incorporating enrichment and agency into training and behavior modification plans and providing for dog’s needs as individuals

 - Creating a relationship based on connection and communication, pursuing harmony and happiness for both dog and human

 - Trying to dominate, intimidate and control dogs to submit, ignoring emotional and physical welfare

-- Operating on outdated information or incorrect to canine science
+- Operating on outdated information

 - Believing faulty science about “being the alpha” or that dogs are pack animals thereby creating an adversarial relationship between human and dog